Clan Amir 01-04

 The Claymore has two more regiments.
 The 4th, the Falling Angels, a parachute insignia, air assault, helicopter and parachute troops.
 The 5th, the Urbans, a house insignia, urban combat troops.

-The Peregrines, Royal Air Guards, seven wings of one thousand three hundred troops.
+The Peregrines, Royal Air Guards, three wings of one thousand three hundred troops.
 Each unit’s internal structure is different to match the operational and support needs of their aircraft.
 The unit insignia is a Peregrine Falcon with wings wide in braking and claws out in strike mode, with the wing number on the falcon’s chest.
 The 1st, Brown Bombers, jet fighter bombers with aircraft painted like giant brown Peregrine Falcons.
 The 2nd, Green Birds, helicopter gunships painted jungle green.
-The 3rd, Blackbirds, troop transports in jungle green (Blackhawk helicopters and short landing / take off aircraft), unit insignia has a sword grasped in the falcon’s claws, because they deliver Swords.
+The 3rd, Blackbirds, troop transports in jungle green (Blackhawk helicopters and short landing / take off aircraft), the unit insignia has a sword grasped in the falcon’s claws, because they deliver Swords.
+The intent is to eventually expand the air brigade to five wings.

 The Orcas, Royal Sea Guards, four fleets of one thousand three hundred soldiers.
 One platoon per boat.
 The unit insignia is a side view of an Orca with the fleet number on its side.
 The 1st, Blue Orcas, light patrol boats that are better at inshore work.
 The 2nd, Green Orcas, heavy patrol boats better for open sea work.
 The 3rd, Black Orcas, troop transports, their insignia includes a sword clutched in its mouth, because they’re used for amphibious operations and deliver swords.
 The 4th, Red Orcas, ultra-fast patrol boats equipped as torpedo boats.
 The intent is to eventually expand the brigade to five regiments.